artemkk/artemkk/README.md

 - I’m @artemkk
 - I’m interested in ... data analytics, finance, python, russian classics, history, soviet film, cooking, & calisthenics.
 - I’m currently learning ...
-Assembly on x86 & algorithm solving techniques/approaches.
+C and the overall Linux ecosystem.
 - I’m looking to collaborate on ... nothing at the moment.
 - How to reach me ... drop me a line on discord: Artem#3826